infexious-dev/FluentUIEditableDetailsList/README.md

 ### New "IColumnConfig" Features
 >- "onCustomRender" prop on IColumnConfig allows for custom rendering of the column without breaking "editing" capabilities
 >- Provided ability for columns (IColumnConfig) to have the "isSortedByDefault" prop.
-It allows the configured column to be sorted (including showing the sort indicator) when the grid is initially rendered.
+It allows the configured column to be sorted by default by showing the sort indicator when the grid is initially rendered.
+Note: this does not dynamically sort the grid, just a visual indicator of the current data and how it is sorted when grid initialises.
 >- ILinkOptions now has a new "isFocusable" prop which allows links in the grid to have their "data-is-focusable" controlled.
 >- Added "Checkbox" control to column's "inputType" (use via EditControlType enum).
 Use this to render a boolean-type field as a checkbox.